How to read sleep graphs

 Icons on Actigraph

-ic action cpap Low breath rate detected (Apnea event)
+ic action cpap Breath Alert: Low breath rate detected (potential Apnea event).

 Icons on Noise graph